 Dubois is located in the Upper Wind River Valley of west central Wyoming in the eastern foothills of the Continental Divide at 7000 feet elevation.
 It enjoys a dry climate with a large percentage of sunny days.
+The 2010 Census counted a population of 971 people residing in Town.

 Dubois is a gateway community to Yellowstone and Grand Teton National Parks.
 The Fitzpatrick, Washakie and Teton Wilderness areas and Shoshone National Forest encircle the area offering unparalleled hunting, fishing, hiking, backcountry skiing and many more recreational opportunities.